Eletriptan is used to treat migraine headaches with or without aura.

 - Eletriptan is used to treat migraine attacks, but there are other medicines that are available that may help to prevent you from having migraines.
 If you have migraines frequently, discuss this with your doctor.

 - Some people who get frequent migraine attacks are in fact getting medication-induced headache.
 Medication-induced headache (also called medication-overuse headache) is caused by taking painkillers or triptans too often.
 If you use eletriptan or painkillers on more than two days a week on a regular basis, you may be at risk of this.
-You should talk to your doctor if you suspect it.
+You should talk with your doctor if you suspect it.

 Can eletriptan cause problems?